omeresas/Ticket-Sale-Microservices-TS-React/mini-blog-app/notes/README.md

 ## Notes for Simple Blog Microservices App

-This folder contains notes that were created while implementing the simple blog app using the most basic microservices principles.
+This folder contains notes that were created while implementing the mini blog app which consists of frontend app, posts, comments, query, moderation services and an event bus in the most simplistic form.

 ### List of Notes